Loading…

 Within the Firm, overall responsibility for compliance with the Audit Regulations rests with a partner designated as Audit Compliance Principal as described above.
 In accordance with the Ethical Standard, an Ethics Partner has also been appointed.

-Members of staff are made aware of ethical considerations on commencement of their employment and on regular courses which are provided both internally and by Mercia.
+Members of staff are made aware of ethical considerations on commencement of their employment and on regular courses which are provided both internally and by the Firm’s external compliance consultants.

 All partners and staff complete an annual declaration of their independence and must notify the Firm of any circumstances which may affect their independence, or of any potential or actual conflicts of interest.